 -H0w many days since she last tried to kill herself.

 From then on, I received daily updates on each item – usually several times per day, along with any new items she wanted to keep track of as things went along.
-But after an hour I finally couldn’t take any more of her mood swings, so I decided to call it a day and go home.
+Anyway, after an hour at her house I finally couldn’t take any more of her mood swings, so I decided to call it a day and go home.
 She followed me outside.